Portico Bridging FAQs

 How do I submit a VAT return?

-Click the VAT Return tile on the home page and you'll then be able to fill in and submit a VAT return either by uploading VAT data from a simple CSV (Comma Separated Values) file or by typing the figures directly into the web form.
+Click the VAT Return tile on the home page and you'll then be able to upload VAT data from a simple CSV (Comma Separated Values) file.

-Alternatively, you can enter your VAT figures directly into the web form.
+Check your VAT figures are correct and amend if required.
 Boxes 3 and 5 are automatically calculated for you.

 Ensure the figures are correct, select the appropriate declaration and click "Submit".